-Measurabl allows users to track waste in addition to energy and water.
-Tracking waste generation is critical to assessing an organization’s overall sustainability.
+Measurabl allows users to track waste, which is critical to assessing an organization’s overall sustainability.
 Waste generation and management are important for GRESB reporting, Scope 3 emissions reporting under the Greenhouse Gas Protocol, and LEED for Existing Buildings certification.

 The steps you take to track waste will depend on whether your site is linked to ENERGY STAR or is a manual site.
 You can determine that for each site by going to the “Sites” tab and reviewing the “Source” column.
 If the “Source” column doesn’t appear, click the gear icon at the top of the table and check the box next to the “Source” field to add it.

 For Manual Sites

 You’ll follow the steps outlined here to set up waste “meters” and enter waste data within those meters for a single site.
 Although waste is not “metered”, organizing waste streams by meter, like energy and water, is an effective way to track waste.

 You can use Measurabl’s bulk upload template (accessible from the "Sites" tab) to bulk upload waste data to meters across sites.
 Carefully read the waste section of the Instructions tab, complete the "Buildings" tab, and fill in the existing Site Names, Meter Names, and Meter Types in the first three columns of the "Waste Meters" tab, then enter the data for the waste entries in the remaining columns.